kabirutd/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Add all projects
+Add all projects.
-Change the lay out
+Change the lay out.
+Get the footer to stay on the bottom.